CLASP: General-Purpose Clothes Manipulation with Semantic Keypoints: Experiments

 The results are shown in TABLE~\ref{tab:keypoint}.
 The average keypoint distance between the semantic keypoints proposed by human experts and our method is less than 20 pixels, while the average precision under the 30 pixels threshold is more than 80\%.

-Considering the resolution and uncertainty in expert labeling, such as identifying the center of clothes, the results can demonstrate that our proposed method performs well in extracting semantic keypoints.
-For each clothes type, we only need to provide one prototype image without any annotation.
+Considering the resolution and uncertainty in human expert labeling, such as identifying the center of clothes, the results can demonstrate that our proposed method performs well in extracting semantic keypoints.
 Figure~\ref{fig:kp_resu} shows some qualitative results of semantic keypoint extraction.
 The experiment results demonstrate that our two-stage semantic keypoint extraction pipeline is effective in extracting semantic keypoints of clothes even under occlusion and deformation.
-The prior knowledge from the vision language model and vision foundation models ensures the generalization to diverse clothes types.
+The prior knowledge from the VLM and vision foundation models ensures the generalization to diverse clothes types.
 Besides, coarse-to-fine keypoint matching ensures spatial precision and makes semantic keypoint extraction robust.
+Our method enables effective semantic keypoint extraction on open-category clothes using a single unannotated prototype image per clothes category, without the need for large-scale labeled data.